 In this module you will develop and understanding of the major threats to biodiversity, including habitat loss and fragmentation, alien species, global climate change, intensive agriculture, pollution, and over-harvesting.
 You will look at the population and ecological processes that lead to species and habitat decline, and assess how conservation biology can be applied to redress this.
 You will also examine current areas of research in conservation biology, their ethical implications, and agri-environmental management plans.

 Entomology - Pure and Applied

 In this module you will develop an understanding of insect biology, addressing aspects of their physiology and biology.
 You will look at why insects are the most numerous animals on the planet and examine the practical applications of entomology.
-You will assess modern methods of crop production and pest control, and will analyse the conservational importance of beneficial insects such as pollinators and saproxylic (dead wood feeding) species, considering reasons for their decline.
+You will assess modern methods of crop production and pest control and analyse the conservational importance of beneficial insects such as pollinators and saproxylic (dead wood-feeding) species, considering reasons for their decline.

 Population and Community Ecology